Neapolis Archaeological Park Walk, Syracuse

 The arch was built on a low plinth, and for both pylons, archaeologists identified three rows of elevated blocks, as well as four blocks from the fourth row in the southern pylon.
 The arch boasted a prominent main façade facing east, where it might have featured columns or corner pilasters, lending it an imposing and ornate appearance.
 In contrast, the western front, although simpler, likely did not have an applied order.

 The arch's strategic location was along a road flanked by private residential areas to the north and south.
-Situated a short distance to the east of the southern entrance to the amphitheatre, the Augustan Arch represents a captivating relic of the city's ancient past, offering a glimpse into its Roman heritage and the architectural prowess of the Augustan era.
+Situated a short distance to the east of the southern entrance to the amphitheater, the Augustan Arch represents a captivating relic of the city's ancient past, offering a glimpse into its Roman heritage and the architectural prowess of the Augustan era.

 2